Last updated: December 2019

 - They are persistent, even when others are skeptical of their work.

 In her article at Forbes, CEO of meQuilibrium Jan Bruce refers to Cade Miles’s thoughts on why creativity matters for entrepreneurs.
 She writes about how to find out if your creative genius doesn’t sleep:

 - You are creative if you implement the right kind of structure.

 - Stress and deadlines can inspire you to work.

-- You are not afraid of changes.
+- You are ready for changes and are not afraid of them.

-See yourself here?
+See you here?